jondowson/pod/README.md

 2) git clone https://github.com/jondowson/pod

-For Macs (both running pod and in a cluster) - you will need first run the dependencies script from the root folder of the repo.
+3) For Macs (both running pod and in a cluster) - first run the dependencies script from the root folder of the repo.
 `
 $ ./misc/dependencies_mac.sh
 `

-3) Make a folder on your desktop called '**DSE_SOFTWARE**'.
+4) Make a folder on your desktop called '**DSE_SOFTWARE**'.
-4) Add the following folder structure and tar files (add multiple versions per folder if you like).
+5) Add the following folder structure and tar files (add multiple versions per folder if you like).

 - **DSE_SOFTWARE**
   - **packages**